godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 This is quite a bit of code, so let's break it down function by function.
 Let's first look at the class variables:

-* ``use_raycast``: A exported boolean so we can change whether the turret uses objects or raycasting for bullets.
+* ``use_raycast``: An exported boolean so we can change whether the turret uses objects or raycasting for bullets.
 * ``TURRET_DAMAGE_BULLET``: The amount of damage a single bullet scene does.
 * ``TURRET_DAMAGE_RAYCAST``: The amount of damage a single :ref:`Raycast <class_Raycast>` bullet does.
 * ``FLASH_TIME``: The amount of time (in seconds) the muzzle flash meshes are visible.